 - Lemongrass (optional): Add a stalk of smashed lemongrass for a subtle citrusy aroma.
 If you don't have any, you can skip it.

-Step 1: Clean squid
+Step 1: Clean the squid

-For very small squid, you can keep the head and eyes attached so the tentacles stay intact—just remove the beak and innards.
-For larger squid, cut into bite-sized pieces (they’ll shrink as they cook).
+For very small squid, you can keep the head and eyes attached so the tentacles stay intact-just remove the beak and innards.

 Need help cleaning squid?
 I've got a step-by-step guide you can check out.

-Step 2: Sauté aromatics
+Step 2: Sauté the aromatics

 Add 1 medium onion (chopped) and 6 garlic cloves (minced) and cook until softened and lightly caramelized.
 Add 1 stalk lemongrass (smashed) and cook for another minute.

-Add 3 bay leaves and a few sliced chilies, depending on how spicy you like it.
 Season with a bit of ground black pepper.
 Set aside a few extra chilies if you want to add more heat later.

-Step 3: Add squid
+Step 3: Add the squid

-Turn up the heat to medium-high and add the cleaned squid.
+Turn up the heat to medium-high and add the squid.
 Stir to coat it with the aromatics.

-The squid will release a good amount of liquid—let it simmer uncovered so some of that moisture cooks off.
-You don’t need to dry it out completely, just reduce it enough so the sauce won’t end up too watery later.
+The squid will release a good amount of liquid-let it simmer so some of that moisture cooks off.
+You don't need to dry it out completely, just reduce it enough so the sauce won't end up too watery later.

-Step 4: Season with vinegar, soy sauce, and squid ink
+Step 4: Season and add squid ink

 If you've set aside the squid ink, stir it in now (dissolve it in a bit of warm water or sauce first).
 Stir everything together and simmer for 2 minutes so the flavors blend.

-Step 5: Add coconut milk
+Step 5: Add the coconut milk

-Pour in 1 cup of coconut milk and mix well.
 Let it simmer gently over low heat for about 15 minutes, until the squid is tender and the sauce thickens slightly.
-Stir occasionally so it doesn’t stick or boil too hard.
+Stir occasionally so it doesn't stick or boil too hard.

 Step 6: Taste and adjust